sysrootd/nucleus/README.md

 2. Connect your ST-Link to the board.
 3. Press `F5` or select **Run > Start Debugging** in VS Code.

-## Example Application

-The default application blinks two LEDs on GPIOB pins 13 and 14 at different rates using two threads.

 ## VS Code Integration

 - `.vscode/tasks.json`: Build and clean tasks